microprediction/timemachines/README.md

      - This package provides some conventions for expanding to R^n using space filling curves,
      - so that the (hyper) parameter optimization can still exploit geometry, as you see fit.

-- Ordering of parameters in space-filling curve
+- Ordering of parameters in space-filling curve:
     - The most important variables should be listed first, as they vary more slowly.
     - See picture below or video

 ### Space-filling conventions for *a* and *r*

 The script [demo_balanced_log_scale.py](https://github.com/microprediction/timemachines/blob/master/examples/demo_balanced_log_scale.py) illustrates the quasi-logarithmic parameter mapping from r in (0,1) to R.